wendux/DSBridge-Android/readme.md

 Another typical scene is in the hybrid App, [Fly.js](https://github.com/wendux/fly)  will forward all requests to Native, then, the unified request management, cookie management, certificate verification, request filtering and so on are carried out on Native.

-For specific examples, please refer to demo.
+For the complete sample code, please refer to the demo project.

 ## Finally